Can Europe build itself a rival to Google? – DW – 12/06/2024

 The EU's Digital Markets Act, which has largely been in force since mid-2023, ensures that end users such as Ecosia and Qwant have access to the US companies' data, which is vital for improving their own algorithms.

-Google's parent company Alphabet is also facing a legal battle to keep its search business together.
-In August, a US federal judge found Google had been illegally monopolizing the search market and the US Department of Justice proposed that it should sell off its own web browser Chrome as remedy.
+Google's parent company, Alphabet, is also facing a legal battle to keep its search business together.
+In August, a US federal judge found Google had been illegally monopolizing the search market and the US Department of Justice proposed it should sell off its own web browser Chrome as a remedy.
 Doing so could be hugely damaging to the company's profits and significantly affect its dominance.

 Then there is the increasing integration of artificial intelligence (AI) into search engines, introducing other new players like OpenAI into the market.
 This new wave of search technology is set to be the biggest disruption in over two decades.

-Kroll expects their database to be useful to other companies looking to train so-called large language models (LLMs) in Europe.
+Kroll expects the Ecosia database to be useful to other companies looking to train so-called large language models (LLMs) in Europe.

 Is Europe an attractive market?